 In 2002, a project involving the use of two-way satellite equipment evolved into what is simply referred to as IDL (Interactive Distance Learning).
 IDL is a combination of satellite technology, teaching materials and strategies, and is still used by the School of the Air today.

 Initially, the speed and reliability of the connection was far from what people in a town or city, would enjoy, but by 2006 Alice Springs School of the Air was making steady progress with the use of satellite broadband technology to conduct online classes.

 This technology wasn’t new, but had previously been used by others in a one-way format, much like the lectures delivered by teachers to students decades earlier over the two-way radio.
 We knew that School of the Air students needed a more interactive learning experience, and this started the development of IDL - a face-to-face delivery system via video conferencing, using REACT (Remote Education and Conferencing Tool) software.
-Lessons are delivered from four studios at Alice Springs School of the Air and students attend lessons with their teachers and classmates.
+Lessons are delivered from five studios at Alice Springs School of the Air and students attend lessons with their teachers and classmates.

 Each remote family has a satellite dish and computer equipment that allows students to see and hear their teachers in real time as well as being able to chat with their friends in the class.
 School of the Air provides computers to students, with the number of computers allocated per family dependent on the number and age of the students and how many computers are available.

 Students can resize the video image of their teacher allowing them to work simultaneously on their computer whilst sharing learning materials with their teacher or their classmates.
 While IDL is the main tool at a teacher’s disposal, its certainly not the only one.
 There are also Private Lesson Times (PLTs), home visits, school camps, excursions, a school library, resources on the web, Google Drive and Google Classroom, emails, phone calls and of course, Australia Post!